Janczykkkko/go-telegramatorr/README.md

     method: directplay
     bitrate: 6.46 Mbps
     subs: English-SRT
-3. botReporter, which serves reports on port 8080 in plaintext (for now), for the time period specified in path i.e. /24 for 24 hours
+3. botReporter, which serves reports on port 8080 in plaintext (for now), for the time period in hours specified in field
     >Example:
     Here's 10 hour report from media players:
     "-------------"